What is genital herpes?

 After the first outbreak, HSV stays in the body and becomes inactive.
 There is no way of knowing if, or how often, a person will have future outbreaks (called recurrent outbreaks).
 When recurrent outbreaks happen, the symptoms usually show up in the same place where they first appeared.

-Outbreaks generally happen less over time, the symptoms are milder, and will often go unnoticed.
-Genital herpes caused by HSV-1 generally does not recur frequently.
+Outbreaks are most common in the first year, and generally happen less over time, the symptoms are milder and will often go unnoticed.
+Genital herpes caused by HSV-1 recur infrequently.

 What are the complications?

-Complications are rare, but some people especially those with weakened immune systems, such as people with HIV, may have trouble fighting the virus and get a secondary infection in the eye, fingers, joints, throat, colon, liver, lungs or brain.
+Complications are rare, but some people, especially those with weakened immune systems such as people with unmanaged HIV, may have trouble fighting the virus and get a secondary infection in the eye, fingers, joints, throat, colon, liver, lungs or brain.
+They may also have a higher chance of passing HIV.

-If you are pregnant, and you or your partner have a history of herpes, it is important to inform your health care provider.
-There are steps that can be taken to help prevent the virus being passed to the baby.
+If you are pregnant and you or your partner have a history of herpes, it’s important to inform your health care provider.
+There are steps you can take to help prevent the virus from being passed to the baby, such as a C-section.
 This is most likely to happen if the mother has a primary first outbreak in the third trimester.
 Herpes can cause serious complications for the baby, including death.
-Women who have genital herpes before they become pregnant are at very low risk of passing it to their infant.
+People who have genital herpes before they become pregnant are at very low risk of passing it to their infant.

 How do I find out if I have herpes?

 Herpes testing is only generally done when there are sores present.
 Visit your health care provider as soon as possible after the sores develop.
-They will examine the area, and may swab the sores (around the genitals, anus or mouth) or send you for a blood test.
+They will examine the area and may swab the sores (around the genitals, anus or mouth) or send you for a blood test, which is not routine.

 If the sores have already started to heal, a swab test may not pick up the virus.
-In this case, the test can be negative and you can still have herpes.
+In this case, the test can be negative, but you can still have herpes.

 What is the treatment?